Parco naturale regionale del Beigua: Wildlife

 Some rare plants of the park are Viola bertolonii, Cerastium utriense, Asplenium cuneifolium, Daphne cneorum, Cheilantes marantae.

 Mountain mires and wetlands host locally endangered species of amphibians as alpine newt, northern crested newt and Malpolon monspessulanus.
-In the park are very common larger animals as wild boars, roe and fallow deers.
+In the park are very common larger animals as wild boars, roe and fallow deer.
+Common genets, a species of originally African distribution that was introduced historically in the Iberian peninsula and which has since expanded eastward through southern France and Liguria, were first sighted in the park in 2024.

 Hiking

 Around 500 km of footpaths are available within the park, that is crossed from west to east by the Alta Via dei Monti Liguri, a long-distance trail from Ventimiglia (province of Imperia) to Bolano (province of La Spezia).